a-rosenberg/cookbook/recipes/lentil-bolognese.md

 good time to check the seasoning.
 3. Remove half the sauce to a blender or food processor and blitz to a rough paste.
 Add this back to the pot along with butter and the balsamic vinegar.
-4. Serve over noodles with a few cracks of fresh pepper and some chopped parsley.
+4. Serve over noodles with a few cracks of fresh pepper and some chopped parsley or parmesan.

 ### notes
 Can use any type of broth.
 Mushroom or chicken broth would be nice.
 For boxed pasta I prefer *De Cecco* brand and a